edgars-eizvertins/weather-micro-service/docs/ARCHITECTURE.md

 - WeatherController: Handles API requests.
 - WeatherService: Fetches and processes weather data.
 - OpenWeatherClient: Communicates with OpenWeather API.
+- OpenWeatherClient (implements IOpenWeatherClient): Communicates with OpenWeather API.
+The client is registered via DI as `IOpenWeatherClient` to allow easy testing and mocking.
 - AuthenticationMiddleware: Validates token from query parameter.
 - Logging: Basic logging using .NET built-in logging.